One of the Most Mysterious Aviation Secrets Revealed: What Are Those Tiny Holes in Airplane Windows For?

 The design equalizes pressure between the outer and inner panes

-The window consists of three layers: a double-glazed unit and durable plastic that protects it from damage from inside the cabin.
+The window consists of three layers: a double-glazed unit and a durable plastic that protects it from damage from inside the cabin.
 The layers of the double-glazed unit fit snugly against each other, with a small amount of air between them.

-Without the holes, the window could crack during takeoff or landing.
+Without holes, the window could crack during takeoff or landing.
 The holes also act as protection against fogging, allowing air to pass through and preventing condensation.

 Read also:

-The newest MC-21-300 aircraft consumes half the kerosene of the Tu-154M
+The latest MS-21-300 aircraft consumes half the kerosene of the Tu-154M

 Russia has revived the development of a supersonic airliner and a long-range aircraft of the "flying wing" type